lmaccherone/Lumenize/README.md

 Replace `{{version}}` with the version of Lumenize you wish to use (probably the latest).
 See the Changelog section for information about versions.
 Example:

-`<script type="text/javascript" src="https://raw.github.com/lmaccherone/Lumenize/v0.4.3/deploy/Lumenize-min.js"></script>`
+`<script type="text/javascript" src="https://raw.github.com/lmaccherone/Lumenize/v0.6.1/deploy/Lumenize-min.js"></script>`

-The package is fairly large ~212KB but most of that is the embedded timezone files which compress really well.
+The package is fairly large ~204KB but most of that is the embedded timezone files which compress really well.
 The Github pages server will gzip the package so it's only ~45KB over the wire.

 Then at the top of the javascript where you want to call it, put the following:

 `var lumenize = require('./lumenize');`

-Then to use it, you can either create local aliases like:

-`var Time = lumenize.Time;`

-or you can just use the lumenize namespace:

 `var stdDev = lumenize.functions.standardDeviation([20, 30, 50]);`

-## Installation for node.js usage ##
+## Usage in node.js ##

 To install, run the following from the root folder of your project:

 `npm install Lumenize --save`

-## Contributing to Lumenize ##

-To contribute to Lumenize:

-1. Fork Lumenize on GitHub.
-2. Clone your fork to your local computer.
-3. Run `npm install` to install all of the development dependencies.
-4. Add the relative path `./node_modules/.bin/` to your PATH.
-I've struggled with various ways to accomplish this on my various computers.
-On my Mac, I used to modify ~./bash_profile, but I now understand that the best thing to do is to modify `/etc/launchd.conf` by adding a line like this: `setenv PATH /usr/bin:/bin:/usr/sbin:/sbin:./node_modules/.bin/`.
-The beginning part of the line I found by typeing `launchctl export`.
-I just added the `:./node_modules/.bin/`.

-Once you have the above installed/configured, make some awesome modification to Lumenize, add tests for your upgrades, add examples in your docstrings, and make sure all test pass and examples work with:

-`cake testall`

-Once you have that all working, submit a pull request on GitHub.
+Then in your code:

+`var lumenize = require('lumenize')`

 ## Documentation and source code ##